 But we often see girls happily munching on greens for lunch and dinner, without even a pained look on their faces or a longing glance at the bread basket.
 What’s their secret?
 How can we become one of those people who actually enjoys eating salad?
 Will a salad ever truly satisfy us?
 (In life, probably not, but meal-wise, yes.)
-We brought these questions to nutritionist and New Metabolism founder, Derek Johnson, who was more than happy to share his tricks to making a salad more filling.
-Turns out, we were making a lot of mistakes—from toppings, dressings, and even how we eat our salads.
-Curious?
-Keep flipping for four tips that will make you eat salad in a whole new way (literally)!
+We brought these questions to nutritionist Derek Johnson, who was more than happy to share his tricks to making a salad more filling.
+Turns out, we were making a lot of mistakes—from toppings, to dressings, to even how we eat our salads.

-When it comes to picking your salad base, Johnson recommends fiber-rich, dark, leafy greens, such as spinach, kale, and the like.
+When it comes to picking your salad base, Johnson recommends fiber-rich, dark, leafy greens—spinach, kale, and the like.
 After all, fiber is what makes us feel full.
-If those veggies aren’t up your alley, you can still stick with iceberg lettuce—just embellish your salad with clean, lean sources of protein, like chicken and fish, or fiber and carb-rich beans, like garbanzo.
+If those veggies aren’t up your alley, you can still stick with iceberg lettuce; just embellish your salad with clean, lean sources of protein, like chicken and fish, or fiber and carb-rich beans, like garbanzo.
 “If you think of a pie chart, you want your good fats, your good carbohydrates, and your good proteins in that salad,” Johnson explains.

 Another little trick Johnson swears by?
 Chia seeds.
 “Sprinkle some over your salad next time,” he says.
 “They’re a great source of protein!”
-(In case you were wondering, yes, you can use them in your beauty routine, too.)
+(A bag of chia seeds is a great investment because they have a plethora of uses.
+You can use them in your beauty routine, too).

 When you try to eat a healthy meal, you probably reach for low-fat options—but Johnson says that’s a mistake.
 “We tend to look for fat-free dressing, which is higher in sugar, which makes you more hungry,” Johnson says.
 “It’s the fat in food that makes you feel full—when something is processed, it has more ingredients and usually more sugar.”